rasika2012/openchoreo/docs/install-guide-multi-cluster.md

 #### Install Cilium

 Cilium must be installed on the Data Plane cluster to work with OpenChoreo.
-To do so, use the Helm chart provided for a minimal Cilium configuration.
+To do so, use the Helm chart provided with the minimal Cilium configuration.

 Run the following command to install Cilium in the **DataPlane cluster**:
 ```shell